timojuez/hificon/README.md

 ### AVR Emulator
 For testing purposes, there is a server emulator software.
+Start it with `python3 -m hificon.server --target emulator:PROTOCOL`.

 The Denon AVR software emulator acts nearly like the amp's Telnet protocol.
-Try it out: `python3 -m hificon.server --target emulator:PROTOCOL --listen-port PORT` and connect to it e.g. via HiFiSh: `hifish --target PROTOCOL://127.0.0.1:PORT`.
+Try it out: `python3 -m hificon.server --target emulator:denon://127.0.0.1:1234` and connect to it e.g. via HiFiSh: `hifish --target denon://127.0.0.1:PORT`.

-Example: `python3 -m hificon.server --target emulator:denon --listen-port 1234`

 You can also emulate the HiFi Shell directly: `hifish --target emulator:denon`

 ## Troubleshoot
-- If HiFiCon cannot find your device, add its URI as "uri = PROTOCOL://IP:PORT" under [Target] to ~/.hificon/main.cfg in your user directory.
+- If HiFiCon cannot find your device automatically, add its URI as "uri = PROTOCOL://IP:PORT" under [Target] to ~/.hificon/main.cfg in your user directory.
 - If you are on a GNU OS and the key binding does not work, you can try the setup for proprietary OS.
 - If your device lets you connect only once but you would like to run several HiFiCon programs at the same time, run `python3 -m hificon.server --target repeat:auto --listen-port 1234`.
 In the programs, set `localhost:1234` as your target.